 Its traditional name is “caffe latte,” which means “milk coffee” in Italian, but in the US we just call it a “latte.”
 It’s called a “grand crème” in French, “milchkaffee” in German, and “wiener melange” in Austrian.
 I call it “delicious,” particularly when it’s poured over ice.

-As you know, this is the quintessential drink that can be customized to your taste, with an endless possibility of flavor combinations.
+This is the quintessential drink that can be customized to your taste, with an endless possibility of flavor combinations.
 The most classic and well known is the chocolate version, aka the Mocha, but any flavor can be added to make it your own.
-Or if you’re so inclined, no flavor is always a great option too.
+If you’re so inclined, no flavor is always a great option too.